 Something that you may not know about Lisbon is that it’s a really hilly place.
 I knew it would be slightly steep to walk around but I wasn’t prepared for just how steep it was.
 This, combined with the fact that the ground is super slippery due to the type of materials they use as their pavings was quite the challenge at times.
 Luckily for me I had brought my Superga Leather Flatform trainers with me which were my absolute SAVIOUR for the holiday.

-Don’t let this put you off visiting the city because it really is a stunning place and as long as you have a great pair of shoes you’ll be totally fine.
-Even though you will do a lot of walking in Lisbon, the hills are worth climbing up because the views are magnificent (as you can see in the header image)
+Don’t let this put you off visiting though because it really is a stunning place and as long as you have a great pair of shoes you’ll be totally fine.
+Even though you will do a lot of walking in Lisbon, the hills are worth climbing up because the views are magnificent.

 2. A Portable Charger